Beyond the Pocket: A Large-Scale International Study on User Preferences on Bodily Placements of Commercial Wearables: Abstract

 \section{Abstract}

-As wearable technologies continue to evolve---becoming smaller, more powerful, and more deeply embedded in daily life---their integration into diverse user contexts raises critical design challenges.
-There remains a notable gap in large-scale empirical data on where users actually wear or carry these devices throughout the day, systematically examining user preferences for wearable placement across varied contexts and routines.
-In this work, we conducted a questionnaire in several countries aimed at capturing real-world habits related to wearable device placement.
-The results from $n=320$ participants reveal how wearable usage patterns shift depending on time of day and context.
-We propose a set of practical, user-centered guidelines for sensor placement and discuss how they align or diverge from assumptions seen in existing ISWC work.
-This study contributes to ongoing efforts within the community to design more inclusive, adaptable, and context-aware wearable systems.
+As wearables become smaller, more powerful, and increasingly embedded in everyday life, their integration into diverse user contexts raises important design challenges.
+Despite this, their placement is still largely informed by lab-based assumptions not grounded in real-world, context-specific use.
+It remains unclear whether the designs evaluated in controlled studies reflect users’ everyday needs, routines, and habits.
+To address this gap, we collect empirical data on how people carry wearables in their daily lives, beginning to systematically examine user preferences for wearable placement across contexts and routines.
+We developed a multilingual questionnaire to capture real-world wearable placement practices.
+Responses from n=300 participants recruited through typical research channels, reveal how wearable usage patterns vary with users.
+We propose a set of user-centred guidelines for sensor placement and discuss how they fit in assumptions seen in related work.
+This study contributes to ongoing efforts to design more inclusive, adaptable, and context-aware wearable systems.